agnesoft/agdb/agdb_web/pages/docs/references/queries.en-US.md

 This is especially important because it can change the meaning of a query making use of this type.
 For example when inserting elements into the database and supplying `QueryValues::Single` all the elements will have the copy of the single set of properties associated with them.
 Conversely `QueryValues::Multi` will initialize each element with a different provided set of properties but the number of inserted elements and the number of property sets must then match (it would be a query logic error if they did not match and the query would fail with such an error).

+## Mutable queries

+Mutable queries are the way to modify the data in the database.
+Remember there can only be a mutable query running against the database at any one time preventing all other mutable or immutable queries running concurrently.
+There are two types of mutable queries:

+-   insert
+-   remove

+The `insert` queries are used for both insert and updating data while `remove` queries are used to delete data from the database.

+## Immutable queries

+Immutable queries read the data from the database and there can be unlimited number of concurrent queries running against the database at the same time.
+There are two types of immutable queries:

+-   select
+-   search

+The `select` queries are used to read the data from the database using known `id`s of elements.
+The `search` queries are used to find the `id`s and the result of search queries is thus often combined with the `select` queries.

 ## Transactions

 You can run a series of queries as a transaction invoking corresponding methods on the database object: